Zhen4ick/Fl00d-the-Kah00t/README.md

 # Fl00d the Kah00t
-This program floods the quiz lobby in Kahoot using bots by sellenium
+This program floods the quiz lobby in Kahoot using bots by sellenium<br>
+The author is not responsible for the actions taken in this program.